-The Watch Below is a ground floor flat, situated on a quiet harbour lane in the small village of Polruan in Cornwall, and has open views overlooking Fowey and the estuary.
+The Watch Below is a ground floor apartment, with views of Fowey and the Estuary from the living area, it is situated on a quiet harbour lane in the small village of Polruan in Cornwall.

-A front door opens to a long, shared hallway with the flat’s door being located immediately on the right.
+A front door opens into a shared hallway with the door to the apartment immediately on the right.

-The sitting room has a comfortable sofa and boasts a woodburning stove, ideal for warming toes on chilly nights.
+The sitting room has a comfortable sofa and two chairs and boasts a woodburning stove, ideal for warming toes on chilly nights.

 A small step up leads to a delightful well-equipped kitchen which includes a dining table, making it an ideal place for enjoying a home-cooked meal together.